thma/generic-persistence/README.md

 GenericPersistence is used to execute the CRUD operation against a SQLite database.
 A Swagger UI is provided to interact with the API.

+### Building a REST service with Scotty and GenericPersistence
+[This example](https://github.com/thma/scotty-gp-service) shows how to use Scotty to build a REST API that provides CRUD operations for a simple data model.
+GenericPersistence is used to execute the CRUD operation against a SQLite database.
+This example also demonstrate how a paging mechanism can be implemented with GenericPersistence.
+The code also shows how to use GenericPersistence to manage BearerTokens for validating incoming requests.

 ### The Elephantine library review

 The Elephantine library review provides a good overview of the different libraries available for working with PostgreSQL in Haskell.
 It also contains a section on *Generic-Persistence*: